AA VISITING SCHOOL ROTTERDAM

 By some strange twist of geographical and historical fate, Rotterdam has the highest concentration of architects and architectural thinkers in the world.
 At the AA Visiting School here, you will be exposed to as many of them as possible.
 For any practicing or studying architect – or just anyone interested in the contemporary city – Rotterdam is a fascinating playground for generations of modernist and postmodernist architects.

 This will be an investigative workshop about learning how to look as architects.
 We will undertake an urban and architectural investigation of a city where it’s hard to grasp what one is actually looking at.
-Groups of students will look at select parts of the city through thematic lenses like time, work, emotion, fiction, evacuation, iconography.
-Using a range of mediums from drawing to photography to sound to video to cartography to interviews, students will generate insights into the functioning of Rotterdam’s core(s).
+Groups of students will look at select parts of the city through the thematic lenses of time, work, emotion, fiction, evacuation, iconography.
+Using a range of mediums from drawing to photography to sound to video to cartography to interviews, students will generate insights into the functioning of Rotterdam’s core.

-Students will be mentored and critiqued by some of Rotterdam’s most talented natives from various fields – photography, videography, journalism, public policy, and architecture.
+Students will be mentored and critiqued by some of Rotterdam’s most talented natives from various fields – photography, streetology, videography, journalism, public policy, and even architecture.
 Guest lectures, group crits, and debates will provide a quick immersion into Rotterdam’s lively intellectual pool.

 Students will make a newspaper – THE NORMCORE TIMES – which will collect their work into a composite image of Rotterdam’s complex reality.
 The newspaper will be published and disseminated at a public event at the culmination of the workshop.